What are examples of chronic pain

 If you remember generally being okay and over the last few years the pain hasn’t gone away then there is an increased likelihood that something caused this.
 Something that can be reversed and worked on.
 I’m sure you’ve heard the phrase “repetitive stress” or “repetitive movements” and that has caused or has worsened your pain.
 Has anyone ever told you what that means and what you can do about it?

 It means that there is an activity you are doing over and over again.
 This activity can be obvious like playing the violin or working on a computer.
 In which case strength training is a great way to start fighting back.
 Take the movements you are doing every day and start building strength in those areas.
 For example if you are working on a computer all day you are looking down tightening the front of your neck.
 Depending on your setup you could be typing in an awkward position for hours and probably never bring your head back and arch your back as a stretch.
-This means that a good massage and building strength in the back, upper back and glutes is going to really help you combat those repetitive movements.
+Well, a focused massage and building strength in the back, upper back and glutes is going to really help you combat those repetitive movements.
 I highly recommend using a skilled personal trainer, physical therapist, and massage therapist.
 These people need to have experience in what you are feeling.
 When you are looking for a personal trainer please be sure to note if they help you with your posture during the work outs and, although they will push you, they will listen to you when you say something hurts.
 This is how injuries happen!
 Let me know if you need any recommendations by sending us an email.
 The massage therapist should also be able to identify the muscles that are tight in other areas of the body.
 For example the hips or calf muscles.

 It really is different for everyone and we all go through that in our own way